epics-base/normativeTypesCPP/documentation/ntCPP.rst

         // ...
     };

-Normative Type NTMultiChannel
+NTMultiChannel
 -----------------------------

-NTMultiChannel is an EPICS V4 Normative Type that aggregates an array of values from different EPICS Process Variable (PV) channel sources, not necessarily of the same type, into a single variable.
+NTMultiChannel is an EPICS |_| 7 Normative Type that aggregates an array of values from different EPICS Process Variable (PV) channel sources, not necessarily of the same type, into a single variable.